Câmpani: Institutions

 There are further plans for building a village museum.

 Economy

 The commune does not have any large or midsized business open.
 Besides few grocery shops and some bars some wood production units are available.
-While in the past, most of the inhabitants worked at the uranium mine in Băița or at the local factory (uzină) in Ștei, today most of them work at the European Drinks or European Food factories in Rieni, Sudrigiu or Ștei.
+While in the past, most of the inhabitants worked at the uranium mine in Băița or at the local factory (uzină) in Ștei.
+Today most of them work at the European Drinks or European Food factories in Rieni, Sudrigiu or Ștei.

 Agriculture was an important branch of the economy in the past, but nowadays the trend had fallen.
-Every house was a microfarm, with at least 2 cows, 2 pigs, 20 chicken and 1 horse.
+Every house had a microfarm, with at least 2 cows, 2 pigs, 20 chicken and 1 horse.
 Nowadays most still own 1 or 2 pigs and some chicken; but there are some that make money from agriculture owning larger farms with 10 cows and many pigs.
-Some are them are shepherds with tens of sheep in the herd.
+Some of them are shepherds with tens of sheep per herd.

 Tourism

 The Natural Reservation of the Sighiștel Valley is a major tourist attraction, the valley having a beautiful and wild canyon and numerous caves.
 In each summer you can find tens of tourists camping there, with tents.

 Another tourist attraction is the old wooden church in Fânațe, which is more than 300 years old.